Our use of cookies

 Homeless pathway

-2. Young people, post 18, will be asked for their consent to enable a landlord to contact their Personal Advisor if any concerns arise regarding the tenancy.
-This would enable the Personal Advisor to work with the young person to resolve any issues at an early stage, thus preventing any escalation, preventing a build-up of rent arrears etc and potential eviction.
+2. Young people, post 18, will be asked for their consent to enable a landlord to contact their Personal Adviser if any concerns arise regarding the tenancy.
+This would enable the Personal Adviser to work with the young person to resolve any issues at an early stage, thus preventing any escalation, preventing a build-up of rent arrears etc and potential eviction.

 6. Managing and monitoring the protocol